darrenjacoby/sage-starter/README.md

 # starter-sage-x

-Starter for [Sage 10](https://github.com/roots/sage/tree/10.0.0-dev) that removes Sass, Bootstrap and jQuery.
+Starter for [Sage 10](https://github.com/roots/sage/tree/10.0.0-dev) that replaces jQuery, Sass and Bootstrap with Tailwind and PostCSS plugins.

-Sass is replaced with [PostCSS](https://postcss.org/).

 ### Dependencies